 New Orleans Hamburger and Seafood Co. – Hop off the streetcar at St. Charles Avenue and Milan Street to feast on platters of fried shrimp, thin fried catfish, or oysters with hush puppies, slaw, and garlic-herb fries.
 The barbecue shrimp po-boy is baller, too.

-Moe’s BBQ – It might be odd to list a BBQ joint as a dining option during Lent, but hear me out: Moe’s BBQ on Calhoun has some of the best fried catfish in the city.
+Moe’s Original BBQ – It might be odd to list a BBQ joint as a dining option during Lent, but hear me out: Moe’s BBQ on Calhoun has some of the best fried catfish in the city.
 The basket comes with battered and fried chunks of flaky catfish, hush puppies, your choice of two sides, and jalapeño cornbread.
-You’ll be a fan, I swear!
+You’ll be a fan – I know it!

 Lenten fish fry events at local churches – During Lent, local fish frys are a popular way to unite people of all backgrounds.
-Some churches offering fry’s on Fridays are: Blessed Francis X. Seelos, Knights of Columbus Council 9107, Mater Dolorosa, St. David Catholic Church, and St. Mary of the Angels.
+Some churches and schools offering frys on Fridays are: Blessed Francis X. Seelos, St. Francis of Assisi, Brother Martin High School, and St. Rita Catholic School.
 Check with each church for more information, and consider making a donation while you’re there.